 Belem will host in 2025 the COP 30 organized in Brazil.

+The 2024 IV South America Water from Space event has concluded, soon photos of the event will be available.
 Browse the Past Conferences tab for more details on the Manaus (2019) and Foz d’Iguazu (2022) events and to access summaries and presentations

 Surface Water Ocean Topography